Verifying the Operation of the USRP Using UHD and GNU Radio

 • Benchmarks interface with device.

-./benchmark_rate --rx_rate 10e6 --tx_rate 10e6
+./benchmark_rate --rx_rate 10e6 --tx_rate 10e6 --args "type=x300"

 Example output from benmark_rate:

-$ ./benchmark_rate --rx_rate 10e6 --tx_rate 10e6
+ettus-24-02@ettus-24-02-Dell-Pro-16-PC16255:/usr/local/lib/uhd/examples$ ./benchmark_rate --rx_rate 10e6 --tx_rate 10e6 --args "type=x300"

-linux; GNU C++ version 4.8.4; Boost_105400; UHD_003.010.000.HEAD-0-g6e1ac3fc
+[INFO] [UHD] linux; GNU C++ version 13.3.0; Boost_108300; UHD_4.9.0.HEAD-0-g006d7f76

-Creating the usrp device with: ...
+[00:00:00.000330] Creating the usrp device with: type=x300...

 Using Device: Single USRP:

-Device: USRP2 / N-Series Device
+Device: X-Series Device

-Mboard 0: N210r4
+Mboard 0: X310

 RX Channel: 0